 Understanding public preferences for outdoor recreation facilities is an important step in the master planning process.
-To that end, several opportunities for public engagement were provided in gathering the community's opinion in preparing the Master Plan.
+To that end, several opportunities for public engagement were provided to help inform the Master Plan.
 The primary means for public engagement were through public meetings and through an on-line public engagement platform.

 Between August 2014 and June, 2015, public input was solicited on the Master Plan on-line and in a series of public meetings.
-Based on the public's contributions, the Master Plan includes invaluable insights for recreational uses in the Parks.
+Based on the public's contributions, the Master Plan includes invaluable insights for active uses in the Parks.
 Appendix A, Report and Findings on the Public Participation Process, contains a detailed re-cap of the public participation process and results.